heytextile/hs-cli-client-setup-template/readme.md

-# Textile HubSpot CMS Workspace – Daily Workflow
+# HubSpot CMS Workspace – Daily Workflow (Multi-Client)

+## 🚩 Post-Clone Setup Checklist

+After cloning this template, complete the following steps to configure for your client:

+1. **Update Placeholders:**

+   - Search for all `{{CLIENT_NAME}}`, `{{CLIENT_PORTAL_PROD}}`, `{{CLIENT_PORTAL_SANDBOX}}`, `{{CLIENT_BRAND}}`, and similar placeholders in all files.
+   - Replace with your client’s actual values.

+2. **Create Sandbox Portal:**

+   - In your HubSpot account, create a sandbox portal for development and testing.
+   - Use the HubSpot CLI (`hs auth`) to authenticate and add the sandbox portal to your `hubspot.config.yml`.
+   - Update all references to `{{CLIENT_PORTAL_SANDBOX}}` with your new sandbox portal ID.

+3. **Rename Folders:**

+   - Update folder names (e.g., `Textile_Heirloom`, `Textile_NovaFlex`) to your client’s brand or project names.
+   - Update any references to these folders in configs and code.

+4. **Create Workspace File:**

+   - After configuration, open VS Code’s command palette and select `File: Save Workspace As...` to create a new workspace file named for your client/project.
+   - This keeps the template repo clean and ensures your workspace file is client-specific.

+5. **Review Config Files:**

+   - Update `hubspot.config.yml` and any authentication files for your client’s portal IDs and credentials.

+6. **Check for Sensitive Data:**

+   - Ensure no old API keys, secrets, or credentials remain.
+Replace or remove as needed.

+7. **Test CLI Commands:**
+   - Run the CLI commands in this readme to confirm everything works for your client setup.

+---

-This repo contains all code and configuration for both production and sandbox HubSpot portals for the Textile client.
+This repo contains code and configuration for both production and sandbox HubSpot portals for any client.
 Use the instructions below for daily operations in this workspace.
+Replace all placeholders (e.g., `{{CLIENT_NAME}}`, `{{CLIENT_PORTAL}}`) with your client-specific values.

 ---